coleifer/peewee/docs/peewee/sqlite_ext.rst

     .. py:method:: backup_to_file(filename)

         :param filename: Filename to store the database backup.
+        :param int pages: Number of pages per iteration.
+Default value of -1 indicates all pages should be backed-up in a single step.
+        :param str name: Name of source database (may differ if you used ATTACH DATABASE to load multiple databases).
+        :param progress: Progress callback, called with three parameters: the number of pages remaining, the total page count, and whether the backup is complete.

         Backup the current database to a file.
 The backed-up data is not a database dump, but an actual SQLite database file.